nonoesp/notes-go/README.md

 ### godotenv

-`go get github.com/joho/godotenv`
+Install with `go get github.com/joho/godotenv`.
 Your `.env` file might look like this:

 ```
 PORT=8080